Hops, Hemp and Cannabis Packaging Guide

 Vacuum Sealers for Channel Bags

-The CounterMate Vacuum Sealers are an ecomomic option for home brewers looking to vacuum seal their hops with professional results.
+The CounterMate Vacuum Sealers are an ecomomic option for home brewers looking to vacuum seal their hops and hemp with professional results.
 They come in 5 models and range from $59.99 for the “Starter” series, to $299.00 for the “Pro” series.

 See them all here: CounterMate Vacuum Sealers